Sofia Mendoza, LCSW

 I’m passionate about helping individuals through their challenges, childhood memories, trauma, parenting, work stress and life transitions.
 I use a combination of compassion, inner wisdom, social justice, behavioral, and cognitive interventions to help clients become present, focused and skillful — all in an effort to train them to become their own therapists while developing a life worth living.

 Having anxiety is hard.
 But anxiety doesn't have to control you.
-My practice is tailored around your unique needs and wants, with a focus on helping you to find your balance again.
+My practice is tailored around your unique needs and wants, with a focus on helping you manage your symptoms and learn to befriend your nervous system.

 When we do the work that is necessary to become helpers and healers our bodies, hearts, and minds are impacted.
 We can help each other care for ourselves so that we may continue to heal others.
 When we focus on our own self-care practices and healing traumatized experiences, then it can allow us to be stronger therapists who can provide even more compassionate care.